Orange-OpenSource/a11y-guidelines/CONTRIBUTE.md

 ![](https://user-images.githubusercontent.com/2474522/114052825-ac64d780-988e-11eb-9b1a-7c7e3e7fcc4a.png)

-When done, you will need to assign at least one reviewer to validate your modification.
+When done, you will need to assign at least one reviewer to validate your modifications.
 The reviewer will have the abillity to approve or reject your pull request.
-Once you have one approval and not committed since the last approval, you are able to merge your pull request.
+Once you have at least one approval and not committed since the last approval, you are able to merge your pull request.

-This is when Netlify provide a link to a version of the website onboarding the modifications included in the pull request.
+This is when Netlify provides a link to a version of the website onboarding the modifications included in your pull request.
 This is a good way to review changes without having to install the project and run it on your computer.
-The Netlify Bot will left a comment in the pull request's conversation section when it's available (a few minutes) and rebuild the preview each time a new commit is pushed.
+The Netlify Bot will leave a comment in the pull request's conversation section when the preview is available (allow a few minutes) and rebuild the preview each time a new commit is pushed.

 ## Review a pull request